brunjlar/ai-video-overview/README.md

 * **Client-Side Privacy:** All processing, including API calls, happens entirely in the user's browser.
 Your video data and API key are never sent to any server other than Google's AI platform.
 * **Export Options:** Download the final, polished document as a .md (Markdown) or .pdf file.

+---

 ## **How It Works**

-The application employs a sophisticated multi-pass, client-side architecture to ensure high-quality results while respecting user privacy.
+The application employs a sophisticated two-pass, client-side architecture to ensure high-quality results while respecting user privacy.

-1. **Initial Analysis (Pass 1):** When a video is uploaded, the app sends it to the Gemini API.
-The AI performs an initial pass to generate a clean, full transcript and identify potential "key moments" where the visuals are important for understanding.
-It inserts a simple placeholder tag at each of these moments.
+1. **Pass 1: Document Structuring:** When you upload a video, the app first sends it to the Gemini 1.5 Flash model.
+The AI is instructed to analyze the entire video and return a single, well-structured Markdown document.
+This document includes an overall summary, a list of key takeaways, and the full transcript, correctly divided into chapters with individual summaries.
+It also identifies 10-15 of the most critical visual moments and inserts simple \[screenshot:...\] placeholder tags at the correct positions within the transcript.
-2. **Summarization (Pass 2):** The app then sends the clean transcript from the first pass back to the AI to generate a high-level summary, a list of key takeaways, and to identify the main chapters of the video.
-3. **Frame Extraction & Contextual Captioning (Pass 3):** The app uses the placeholders to extract the specific video frames.
-Then, in a series of parallel requests, it sends each frame *along with the surrounding text from the transcript* back to the AI.
-This crucial step allows the AI to generate a meaningful, context-aware caption for each image, explaining its relevance.
+2. **Pass 2: Contextual Captioning:** The app then extracts the video frames for each placeholder.
+In a series of parallel requests, it sends each frame *along with the surrounding text from the transcript* back to the AI.
+This crucial step provides the necessary context for the AI to generate a meaningful, relevant caption for each image.
-4. **Final Assembly:** Finally, the app assembles all these pieces—the summaries, the chaptered transcript, and the context-aware image captions—into a single, well-structured Markdown document, which is then rendered on the screen.
+3. **Final Assembly:** Finally, the app assembles the final document by replacing the placeholders in the text from Pass 1 with the high-quality captions and images from Pass 2, using proper Markdown syntax.
+This complete document is then rendered on the screen for you to read, review, and download.

+---

 ## **Technology Stack**